stylemistake/runner/README.md

 **Q:** Isn't Bash itself fundamentally a task runner?

-**A:** Bash is a scripting language, not a task runner by design.
-Same story is with Grunt/Gulp for Javascript - you can "run tasks" in vanilla JS without any frameworks, but it costs you time and effort.
-My library is just a very thin layer around bash with functions that make sense for task running with concurrency in mind.
-You still got the power of bash in your hands.
+Bash is a scripting language, not a task runner by design.
+My library is a very thin layer around `bash` for declaring tasks, which can be run concurrently and individually, from CLI.
+It doesn't restrict you in any way, you write a script as you always do.

-**Q:** Why use this and not `make` / `ant` / ...?
+**Q:** Why should i use it?

-**A:** For a couple of reasons:

-* Sometimes it is just inappropriate to use them:
-    * They are meant to use for build automation.
-If you're doing just a bunch of scripts with it, you're using 1% of these tools' features.
-    * Ant is just a very bad attempt at overengineering.
-Don't use it.
-    Seriously.
-Unless you like writing huge XML files.
-    * It's a yet another dependency.
-If you're already using `artisan` and `gulp` in your project, `make` will just add more confusion.
-* This library is very lightweight, runs straight away, and easy to bundle with your project source code.
+* This library is very lightweight and easy to bundle within your project.
-* It is a good tool to automate a project setup when you got nothing else, but `bash`.
+* When you got nothing else, but `bash`.
 * If you already know `bash`, there is no new syntax to learn!
-* It's as fast as `make` with `-j` flag if using parallel execution of tasks.
+* You can run tasks in parallel.
 Even single core systems may benefit from this, especially if tasks are more IO oriented.

+**Q:** Why not to use `make` / `ant` / ...?

+* `ant` has a benefit of being cross-platform (it has built-in *coreutils*-like features and some others), and many implementations exist; but if you need something outside the box, you end up tying everything to existing OS infrastructure anyway; it also has the drawback of using XML - you write a lot just to do something simple.
+* `make` is awesome, because it uses a very compact syntax and does a lot under the hood, but it's very opinionated about it, so if you need to run a generic script, you call it from `make`.
+If all you do is run scripts, then why `make`?
+* Yet another dependency.
+If you're already using many build tools in your project, another one will just add more confusion.

 I would also like to mention [Manuel], which is a similar task runner for `bash`.
-It is similar in many ways.
 Feel free to check it out, too.

 ## 6. Contribution

-Got a suggestion for a feature?
-Feel free to open a [feature request][issues].

-Please provide pull requests in a separate branch (other than `master`), this way it's more manageable to pull.
+Please provide pull requests in a separate branch (other than `master`), this way it's more manageable for me to review and pull.

-Before coding, open an [issue] to get initial feedback and resolve problems.
+Before writing code, open an [issue][issues] to get initial feedback and resolve potential problems.
 Write all feature related comments there, not into pull-request.

 ## 7. License

-This software is covered by [LGPLv3 license][license].
+This software is covered by [LGPL-3 license][license].

 ## Contacts